darthfantastic/anduril-modded/README.md

 ## Updated for some useful defaults for me
+Wurkkos TS10
-Wurkkos TS10 - Disabled 3C toggle for ramped/stepped output in Simple UI, disabled blinkies/aux settings in Simple UI
+  - Disabled 3C toggle for ramped/stepped output in Simple UI
+  - Disabled blinkies/aux settings in Simple UI
+  - Set ramping floor to 1 in Simple UI
+  - Set RGB LED to off when light is off (not voltage)
+  - Set RGB LED to low, red when light is locked out

 # Anduril Flashlight Firmware + FSM Flashlight UI Toolkit